Women in Manufacturing

 2015 Women in Manufacturing-Exploring the Gender Gap

-The women in manufacturing study was commissioned by The Manufacturing Institute, APICS, and Deloitte to understand why manufacturing isn’t attracting, retaining, and advancing its fair share of talented women.
+The women in manufacturing study were commissioned by The Manufacturing Institute, APICS, and Deloitte to understand why manufacturing isn’t attracting, retaining, and advancing its fair share of talented women.

 Deloitte Review Issue 16